reidbraswell1/JavaScript_NPM/README.md

 1. Run `npm install` after cloning the project.
 1. Run `npm run build` to create a ditributable.
 1. Copy the ziped distributable file and unzip into a new directory of your choice.
+For example: `unzip dist.zip -d MyApp`
-1. Use `npm install` to install all of the dependencies for the project.
+1. Switch to the newly created directory and run `npm install` to install all of the dependencies for the project.
 1. Start the server with `npm start`
 1. The server runs on port 3000 and responds to `http://localhost:3000/index`